jancichocki/python-challenge/README.md

 - Generation of comprehensive sales reports.

 #### Installation and Usage
-For more information, check out the dedicated [PyRamen README](PyRamen/README.md) in the PyRamen directory.
+For more information, check out the dedicated [PyRamen README](PyRamen/README.md) in the PyRamen directory and the scripts in the [PyRamen directory](PyRamen/).